Aliases for AOX1 Gene

 GeneCards Summary for AOX1 Gene

-UniProtKB/Swiss-Prot for AOX1 Gene
+UniProtKB/Swiss-Prot Summary for AOX1 Gene

-Oxidase with broad substrate specificity, oxidizing aromatic azaheterocycles, such as N1-methylnicotinamide and N-methylphthalazinium, as well as aldehydes, such as benzaldehyde, retinal, pyridoxal, and vanillin.
+Oxidase with broad substrate specificity, oxidizing aromatic azaheterocycles, such as N1-methylnicotinamide, N-methylphthalazinium and phthalazine, as well as aldehydes, such as benzaldehyde, retinal, pyridoxal, and vanillin.
 Plays a key role in the metabolism of xenobiotics and drugs containing aromatic azaheterocyclic substituents.
 Participates in the bioactivation of prodrugs such as famciclovir, catalyzing the oxidation step from 6-deoxypenciclovir to penciclovir, which is a potent antiviral agent.
 Is probably involved in the regulation of reactive oxygen species homeostasis.
 May be a prominent source of superoxide generation via the one-electron reduction of molecular oxygen.
 Also may catalyze nitric oxide (NO) production via the reduction of nitrite to NO with NADH or aldehyde as electron donor.
 May play a role in adipogenesis.